gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceRoleBasedAdministrator.md

 PS C:\>Get-AipServiceRoleBasedAdministrator
 ```

-This command lists the role-based administrators for Information Protection service.
+This command lists the role-based administrators for Azure Information Protection.

 ## PARAMETERS